What is an ANSI X12 EDI 850 Message?

 The efficiency of routine EDI workflows depends on the quality of the data involved.
 Typical challenges are new master data records in the customer’s ERP system which are not known in the supplier’s ERP system and may cause errors with the EDI 850 Purchase Order Message:

 When starting with EDI, you should evaluate all options for EDI operation.
-With SEEBURGER you have all options: The SEEBURGER EDI solution can be used on-premises as an in-house operation, can be booked as an EDI Cloud Service in the SEEBURGER Cloud or in public cloud environments like the ones from Google, Azure, AWS etc..
+With SEEBURGER you have all options: The SEEBURGER BIS Platform B2B/EDI capabilities can be used on-premises as an in-house operation, can be booked as an EDI Cloud Service in the SEEBURGER Cloud or in public cloud environments like the ones from Google, Azure, AWS etc.